 While designing jewelry, our designer can choose from any number of stone setting methods.
 Each method is intended to give the gemstones and over all piece of jewelry a different look and feel.
 While some stone settings highlight a single stone and give it prominence.
 While other methods offer clusters of gems to be viewed as a whole.
-Here is a brief explanation of some of the settings we do in house at Albert Kaz Jewelry....
+Here is a brief explanation of some of the settings we do in store at Albert Kaz Jewelry....

 Because of its use in engagement rings, prong settings are probably the most familiar to everyone.
 The most traditional kind of prong settings is either the four or six prong configuration.
 The prong setting allows light to enter from all sides of the gemstone, which increase the brilliance of the stone.
 It is by far the most popular method for setting individual featured gemstones.

 The word pave comes from the French word for "paved".
 A pave setting is made up of lots of small gemstones, often, diamonds, set closely together.
 The gems are held in place with tiny beads of setting metal.
 The setting metal fades into the background and the result looks like a continuous surface of diamond or that the ring has been "paved" in diamonds.